 So if you want to explore either place, make sure you come outside the very busy December/January summer season.

-Agnes Water seemed a pleasant sort of spot for a beach holiday but I honestly struggled to see what was so fabulous about it that it would make the 430 km drive from the Sunshine Coast worth it.
+Agnes Water seems a pleasant sort of spot for a beach holiday but I honestly struggled to see what was so fabulous about it that it would make the 430 km drive from the Sunshine Coast worth it.

 There’s nothing wrong with it, it’s got tons of holiday accommodation, a patrolled safe-swimming beach, little shops and cafes, fishing and boating, fantastic weather…